alejandra-rojas/alejandra-rojas/README.md

 * My favorite part of the frontend is enhancing the user experience with the power of CSS, Framer Motion and GSAP.
 * Exploring current web trends and staying up to date with the latest developments is something I enjoy.

 I'm finishing my internship at Strandqvist Studio and I am on the lookout for a frontend role.
-I'd especially love to work at a creative company with a tight-knit team where I can expand and solidify my skills through a variety of projects.
+I'd especially love to work at a creative company with a tight-knit team where I can expand my skills through a variety of projects.
 If you're hiring, let's chat! 👋

 <!--